huantingwei/fyp/README.md

 Version v0.19.4 is used

-This library is sufficient for retrieving info of most kubernetes objects
+This library is sufficient for retrieving info of most kubernetes objects (e.g. node, pod, service...)

 ### Usage